decorator-factory/penguin-game/README.md

 penguin-game

 Usage:
-    penguin-game
+    penguin-game play [--new-level]
     penguin-game demo [--input-file <path>]
     penguin-game record-demo --output-file <path>
     penguin-game keep-recording-demo --input-file <path> --output-file <path>
     penguin-game re-record-demo --input-file <path> --output-file <path>
 ```

-- `penguin-game` starts the game as expected
+- `penguin-game play` starts the game as expected
 - `penguin-game demo` shows a demo movie; if no input is provided, the built-in demo movie (found in `demos/intended.demo`) is played
 - `penguin-game record-demo --output-file movie.demo` records a demo movie and outputs it to `movie.demo` (that file must not already exist).
 The demo is saved in a simple text format that you can tweak yourself.